 The Parent Loan for Undergraduate Students (PLUS) is a government-guaranteed loan that families can use to cover all or a portion of their student's educational expenses and is available to families of all income brackets.
 Students must be enrolled at least half-time (6+ credit hours) per semester to be eligible for a Federal PLUS Loan.
 A FAFSA (Free Application for Federal Student Aid) is required for a Parent PLUS loan.

 As a parent of a dependent, undergraduate student, you may complete the following steps to apply for a Federal Direct Parent (PLUS) Loan.

-The interest rate for Direct PLUS Loans is a fixed rate of 7.21%.
+The interest rate for Direct PLUS Loans, first disbursed on or after July 1, 2022, and prior to July 1, 2023, is fixed at 7.54 percent.
 Interest is charged on Direct PLUS Loans during all periods, beginning on the date of your loan's first disbursement.

 For PLUS loans, that are first disbursed on or after October 1, 2022 and before October 1, 2023, a 4.228% origination fee is deducted from each disbursement.
 Please be sure to factor in the origination fee when calculating how much to borrow.